WHenderson/stores-mono/packages/stores-base/README.md

 derived svelte stores with more than 32 dependencies will behave incorrectly due to the internal mechanism used for tracking updates.

-Note that this is an implementation detail and as such is likely to be fixed.
+Note that this is an implementation detail and as such is likely to be fixed at some point.

 ### Premature evaluation
 Ensuring a derived store value is evaluated against up-to-date inputs is non-trivial.